Photo Credit: Resident Steve Jett

 You can pay for permits over the phone and we are able to send the permits by email or “snail mail,” as needed.
 If you do not have the capability to submit a permit online, please talk with the office staff and in-house building inspector about other options.
 We may be able to work with you over the phone and by texting documents to the plan reviewer.

 We realize that while the COVID-19 pandemic is affecting the health of the public, it’s also impacting our economy.
 We stand together to support our local businesses, even in these uncertain times.
 To that end, we are compiling a list of businesses that are operating in Wentzville at this time.
 To be added to the list, and featured on our website, Wentzville business owners/managers are invited to visit www.wentzvillemo.org/wearewentzville.

-Beginning Monday, June 1 City Hall will re-open to the public from 9 a.m. to 5 p.m., Monday through Friday.
+City Hall is now re-open to the public from 9 a.m. to 5 p.m., Monday through Friday.
 Health and safety precautions have been put in place to protect our visitors and employees.
 Daily sanitization will take place at City Hall and hard-surfaces will be cleaned regularly.
 The number of visitors in the lobby and Board Chambers may be limited as necessary.
 Please note: visitors are required to stay 6 feet apart from other guests and employees and are encouraged to wear face coverings when possible.

 Residents can call City Hall at (636) 327-5101 to learn more about procedures and/or to make an appointment, if necessary.
 Starting June 1, appointments can be made for utility tax rebates, plan reviews, permits, etc. However, there are still many available resources to do business with the City online.